 Office ergonomics are the ways in which employees interact with their working environment, if office ergonomics are poor and a person’s body is positioned incorrectly when interacting with the essential functions of their job then employees are likely to suffer in terms of physical health and therefore productivity.
-In this blog we look at how good ergonomics can be easily designed into any office fit out project, minimising risk to staff and maintaining productivity in your business.
+In this blog we look at how the importance of ergonomic design, proposing ways ergonomics could be included within your workplace design, minimising risk to staff and maintaining productivity in your business.

 It’s unlikely to come as much surprise that the average office worker will spend 3,515 days at work throughout their lifetimes, with much of this time spent sat behind a desk.
 Prolonged sitting is not without consequence as musculoskeletal disorders are rife throughout offices, especially where employees lack the ergonomic seating required to protect their physical health.
 Failing to incorporate ergonomic design can lead to a plethora of employee health issues, such as carpal tunnel syndrome, tendonitis and severe back injuries, which can ultimately be bad for business as injuries caused by improper seating can result an increase in absenteeism and a reduction in productivity.

-Not only are chairs important to maximising employee wellbeing but other furniture items such as desks can play a role in any office fit out project, preventing health issues and maintaining a productive workforce.
+Not only are chairs important to maximising employee wellbeing but other furniture items such as ergonmic desks can play an important role in your workplace design, preventing health issues and maintaining a productive workforce.
 Ensuring the height of a desk allows for the user to place their feet flat on the floor means employees maintain good posture, meanwhile a matte finish on desks will prevent glare which is known for causing eye strain and potentially triggering migraine episodes.
 Desks should be large enough to accommodate all the necessary equipment a person may need without being cluttered and without the need for an employee to stretch or strain themselves to reach equipment when needed.